mail us | mail this page

 1. search scope: may be base in which case only the supplied DN is used, one in which case the search descends one level from the supplied DN or sub in which case descends the hierarchy from the DN to the lowest level in the tree (DIT).

-Schema A package of attributes and object classes that are sometimes (nominally) related.
-The schema(s) in which the object classes and attributes that the application will use (reference) are packaged are identified to the LDAP server so that it can read and parse all that wonderful ASN.1 stuff.
-In OpenLDAP this done using the slapd.conf file.
+Schema A package of attributes and objectclasses definitions, written in ASN.1, that are sometimes (nominally) related.
+The schema(s), in which the object classes and attributes that the LDAP application (DIT(s)) will use ( or reference), are identified to the LDAP server so that it can read and parse all that wonderful ASN.1 stuff.
+In OpenLDAP schemas are defined under cn=config, cn=schema (for OLC) or using the include directive in the slapd.conf file.

 session A session occurs between a LDAP client and a server when the client sends a bind command.
 A session may be either anonymous or authenticated.

-slapd slapd is one of two daemons that run the OpenLDAP service (the other being slurpd). slapd provides the local LDAP service and is configured using the slapd.conf file.
+slapd slapd is the name of the daemon (task) that runs the OpenLDAP service. slapd provides the local LDAP service and is configured either using OLC (cn=config) or the slapd.conf file.

 slapd.conf slapd.conf is a static configuration file used by slapd and, where configured, slurpd.
-OpenLDAP version 2.2+ introduced an alternative, run-time configuration capability (slapdp.d (cn=config).
+OpenLDAP version 2.3+ introduced an alternative, run-time configuration capability (slapd.d (cn=config) or OLC.

-slurpd slurpd is one of two daemons that run the OpenLDAP service (the other being slapd). slurpd provides the LDAP replication service if required and is configured using the slapd.conf and ldap.conf files.
+slurpd slurpd was (prior to OpenLDAP 2.4) a daemon that provided the LDAP replication service and was configured using the slapd.conf and ldap.conf files.
 More information on Replication. slurpd style replication was obsoleted in OpenLDAP version 2.4+ and replaced with syncreply style replication.

 subordinate OpenLDAP documentation uses the term subordinate database (DIT) to define a DIT which is referenced in a referral object.
 Since referral objects delegate the search for the remaining part of the DN to the referred DIT they may be viewed as a hierarchy and the referred DIT as subordinate in that hierarchy.
 Unfortunately OpenLDAP also uses the term superior whose definition is much more dubious.
 Configuration and use of Referrals.

-SUBSTR SUBSTR defines the comparison rule of an attribute when used in a search filter which contains wildcards.
-When the whole string is used the EQUALITY rule is used.
+SUBSTR SUBSTR defines the comparison rule of an attribute when used in a search filter which contains one or more wildcards.
+When there are no wildcards in the search expression (filter) the EQUALITY rule is used.
 Attribute definition.

 substring substring refers to any string values used in a search filter which contains wildcards.
-The form of the comparison e.g. case sensitive or case insensitive is defined by the SUBSTR rule in the attribute definition.
+The form of the comparison, for instance, case sensitive or case insensitive is defined by the SUBSTR rule in the attribute definition.

-subtype LDAPv3 defines a number of subtypes at this time two have been defined binary (in RFC 2251) and lang (in RFC 2596). subtypes may be used when referencing an attribute and qualify e.g. cn;lang-en-us=smith would perform a search using US english.
+LDAPv3 defines a number of subtypes.
+At this time two have been defined binary (in RFC 2251) and lang (in RFC 2596). subtypes may be used when referencing an attribute and qualify the search, for example, cn;lang-en-us=smith would perform a search using US english.
 The subtype does not affect the encoding since UTF-8 (used for cn) allows for all language types. lang subtypes are case insensitive.

 suffix suffix (a.k.a root, base) is one of many terms used to describe the topmost entry in a DIT.
-The term is typically used because this entry is usually defined in the suffix parameter in a OpenLDAP's slapd.conf file.
-The Root DSE is a kinda super root.
+The term is typically used because this entry is usually defined by the olcSuffix/suffix attribute/directive.
+The Root DSE is a kinda super suffix.
 Suffix Naming.

 supportedExtension The LDAP specifications (RFCs) allow for optional capabilities and extensions.
 If an LDAP server supports a particular extension its OID will be published in the rootDSE.
 RFC3674 defines the attribute supportedFeatures in the rootDSE which will yield a list of supported features and extensions.